 - The skin is the largest organ of the human body and is the most exposed to our environment – and the skin is sensitive to natural background cosmic radiation.
 Ultra-violet radiation causes sunburns, resulting in skin damage and potentially skin cancers that can cause skin deformity and can be fatal.

 - Wearing a hat with a broad rim helps protect your face from the effect of UV radiation and can be more effective than sunscreen alone for delicate facial skin.

-- Wear SPF 15 or greater sunscreen on exposed skin – even on cloudy days – to block or lessen the effects of UV radiation.
+- Wear SPF 15 or greater sunscreen on exposed skin – even on butty days – to block or lessen the effects of UV radiation.
 When swimming, hiking, skiing, or engaging in activities that make you perspire, remember to reapply sunscreen at regular intervals.

 Dianna M. E. Bardo, M.D.

 Divisions of Diagnostic Radiology, Pediatrics and Cardiovascular Medicine

 OHSU Doernbecher Children’s Hospital